Technology Types: The means by which energy is extracted from the system.

 - Salinity Gradient - Utilizing salinity gradients where freshwater rivers meet seawater to generate electricity.

-- Tidal Energy - Capturing tidal fluctuations with turbines, tidal barrages, or tidal lagoons.
+- Tidal Energy - Capturing tidal fluctuations with turbines, reciprocating devices, kites, screws, barrages, or lagoons.

 - Wave Energy - Capturing energy from waves with a point absorber buoy, surface attenuator, oscillating water column, or overtopping device.

 Wind Energy Development: The act of harnessing naturally occuring wind energy in the atmosphere to generate electricity.

 Stressors: Potential characteristics of renewable energy devices that can affect animals, habitats or ecosystem processes.
 (What are stressors?)